act-rules/act-rules.github.io/_rules/first-focusable-element-is-link-to-main-8a213c.md

 - [G1: Adding a link at the top of each page that goes directly to the main content area][tech g1]

-Unless specified otherwise, the [main block of content][] of each document is defined by the `main` element.
+Unless specified otherwise, the [main block of content][] of each test case is defined by the `main` element.

 ## Test Cases